Position: Stop Evaluating AI with Human Tests, Develop Principled, AI-specific Tests instead: Introduction

 \section{Introduction}

 Suppose you placed a heart rate monitor on a robot arm to ``read its pulse''.
-The device may return a value, but the robot has no pulse, so the returned value has a different meaning than for humans.
-Similar to the discrepancy between measurement and interpretation in this example, the apparent ``personality'' or ``intelligence'' of an LLM might not map to the same human traits.
-This paper argues that interpreting LLM performance on human tests as strong evidence of human-like traits is an ontological error.
+The device may return a value, but the robot has no pulse, so the number cannot be interpreted in the same way as for humans: if the monitor showed $0$, we would not conclude that the robot is dead.
+Analogously, the apparent ``personality'' or ``intelligence'' of a Large Language Model (LLM) inferred from human tests might not map to the same human traits.
+This paper argues that interpreting AI scores on human tests as strong evidence of human-like traits is an ontological error.

-Large Language Models (LLMs) have achieved remarkable results across a broad range of evaluations, including tests designed to assess human cognitive and psychological traits, such as standardized exams (e.g., the GRE or SAT) \cite{achiam2023gpt, grattafiori2024llama}, intelligence tests \cite{huang2024measuring, wasilewski2024measuring}, and personality inventories \cite{huang2023humanity, caron2023manipulating, jiang2023evaluating, mei2024turing}.
-These tests measure concepts that are widely recognizable when applied to humans, making LLMs’ performance on them a compelling and easily communicable proxy of similar concepts.
-When a model scores highly on an IQ test or exhibits stable patterns on the Big Five personality inventory \cite{soto2017next}, it may appear natural to interpret this as evidence that the model possesses human-like intelligence or personality.
-However, while such inferences may at first appear plausible, we argue that they overinterpret scores on these tests as evidence of latent traits, without empirical and theoretical justification.
-This, in turn, leads to flawed interpretations of LLM capabilities.
+Our argument applies broadly to AI evaluation, but it is especially pressing for LLMs, which are now routinely tested with instruments designed to measure human traits: standardized exams (e.g., GRE/SAT) \cite{achiam2023gpt, grattafiori2024llama}, intelligence tests \cite{huang2024measuring, wasilewski2024measuring}, and personality inventories \cite{huang2023humanity, caron2023manipulating, jiang2023evaluating, mei2024turing}.
+Because these instruments target familiar human concepts, strong LLM performance is easily (and often publicly) read as evidence of human-like traits.
+For example, a high IQ-test score or a seemingly stable Big Five profile \cite{soto2017next} is frequently taken to imply intelligence or personality in the human sense.
+We argue that this inference is not warranted without theory and validation showing that the same latent trait is being measured.

-\emph{Psychological and educational assessments are not mere collections of questions; they are carefully developed measurement instruments, designed and validated over decades to quantify human traits such as intelligence, creativity, or personality.} Crucially, these instruments are grounded in theories of human cognition, embodiment and social context.
-However, when applied outside the human population they were designed for, they can lose their validity as measurements \cite{salaudeen2025validity}.
-For instance, one would not use the SAT to assess a child's intelligence~\citep{association2014standards}.
-Similarly, applying such tests to non-human agents like LLMs risks misinterpreting what these instruments were designed to measure.
+\emph{Psychological and educational tests are not just question sets; they are population-calibrated measurement instruments.} Their items, scoring, and interpretation are tied to measurement models fitted and validated on a defined human population; outside that population, validity can fail \cite{salaudeen2025validity}.
+A simple analogy is age: one would not use the SAT to assess young children because it was built for older adolescents~\citep{association2014standards}.
+Likewise, applying such instruments to non-human agents like LLMs can produce numbers, but those numbers need not carry the intended human-trait meaning.